VegaDeftwing/opinionatedguide/Engineering/6-howwework.md

 If you're looking for more ways to make your setup the best it can be or config files you can steal from check out  [r/unixporn](https://www.reddit.com/r/unixporn).

-## The Physical Enviroment & Hardware
+## The Physical Environment & Hardware

 ![penv](../media/physicalenv.jpg)